madeline-underwood/arm-learning-paths/content/learning-paths/cross-platform/_example-learning-path/_index.md

 learning_objectives:
     - Understand what type of content belongs in a Learning Path.
-    - Set up the required tools for Learning Path creation.
+    - Effectively structure your content.
     - Write and format your own Learning Path using markdown.
-    - Contribute your Learning Path for publication.
+    - Raise a Pull Request to contribute your Learning Path to the project.

 prerequisites:
     - A [GitHub](https://github.com/) account